srl-labs/wsl-containerlab/README.md

 ## Version check

-Run `wsl --version` in powershell or command prompt to ensure WSL2 is enabled.
+Run `wsl --version` in PowerShell or command prompt to ensure WSL2 is enabled.
 The WSL version number should be 2.4.4.0 or higher.

 ```powershell
 PS C:\Users\Kaelem> wsl --version